dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 area(5.000000) = 78.539750
 ```

-Why do you have to type `./a.out` instead of just `a.out`? *Security*.
+Why do you have to type `./a.out` instead of just `a.out`?

-A common hacker trick is to insert a malicious program into a directory and give it the same name as a popular utility like `ls`.
-If
+Well, a common hacker trick is to insert a malicious program into a directory and give it the same name as a popular utility like
-the `./` was not required, a sysadmin could type
+`ls`.
+If the `./` was not required, a sysadmin could type

 ```
 prompt$ ls